 How does printing in Photoshop work?
-And how can you prepare your images to create the best possible results when printing?
+And how can you prepare your images to create the best possible results when printing photos?

 So let’s take a look at how you can print in Photoshop, including deciding where to print, preparing your image file, and choosing the best print settings.